 02 of 06

-This foolproof recipe will become a staple in your repertoire.
-The rice is first sauteed in butter and olive oil along with chopped onion before the hot broth is added.
+This foolproof rice pilaf recipe will become a staple in your repertoire.
+The rice is first sautéed in butter and olive oil along with chopped onion before the hot broth is added.
 Because the broth is nearly at the boiling point, it shortens the cooking time and ensures that every grain absorbs the liquid.
 This recipe calls for thyme and marjoram, but feel free to use any herb you like.
 The bit of grated orange peel adds an unexpected brightness and a little color.

 03 of 06

 Asparagus tastes best when prepared simply, and roasting brings out its sweetness and tender texture.
 This cooking method is best with thicker stalks, but if you only have thin asparagus just watch the oven carefully to make sure they don't get too dark and crispy.
-With just a hot oven, olive oil, and coarse salt, asparagus takes on a nutty, delicious flavor that complements almost any dish.
+With just a hot oven, olive oil, and coarse salt, roasted asparagus takes on a nutty, delicious flavor that complements almost any dish.

 04 of 06